bruno-garcia/blog/src/content/posts/2021/pitfalls-of-unoptimzied-nuget-packages/index.md

 > The Optimize option enables or disables optimizations performed by the compiler to make your output file smaller, faster, and more efficient.
 The Optimize option is enabled by default for a Release build configuration.
 It is off by default for a Debug build configuration.

-If that wasn't enough to convince you, maybe Eric Lippert, former Principal Engineer in the C# language design team's blog post from 2009 will help.
-[Thanks to archive.org](https://web.archive.org/web/20110802071721/http://blogs.msdn.com/b/ericlippert/archive/2009/06/11/what-does-the-optimize-switch-do.aspx):
+To go more in depth into what kinds of optimizations are done, lets refer to Eric Lippert, former Principal Engineer in the C# language design team and his blog post on the subject.
+[Which we can read thanks to web.archive.org](https://web.archive.org/web/20110802071721/http://blogs.msdn.com/b/ericlippert/archive/2009/06/11/what-does-the-optimize-switch-do.aspx):

 * Expressions which are determined to be only useful for their side effects are turned into code that merely produces the side effects.
 * We omit generating code for things like `int foo = 0;` because we know that the memory allocator will initialize fields to default values.